hkoof/notes/README.md

 # notes
-My notes for shell and script
+Notes, not limited to shell and script